seigel/pouchdb-react-native/packages/pouchdb-adapter-asyncstorage/readme.md

 ```

+### Memory

+Be careful when using this with other AsyncStorage data or multiple databases as it loads *all* keys in your store into memory.
+You can use [react-native-async-storage-rocks](https://github.com/tradle/react-native-async-storage-rocks) if this is an issue for you (see below).

 ### Android limit

 On Android asyncstorage has a limitation of 6 MB per default, you might want to increase it